snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 This build triggers the appropriate composite build, which executes the tests and promotion builds in parallel.
 Each test build is initialized with `PUBLISH_ARG` that takes `no-publish`.
 Although, the promotion build is initialized with the same `PUBLISH_ARG` value (merely to install and build the package), however it changes to `temp-publish` afterward.

+In this way, while the tests are executed - a package with a temporary version is published into npm.
+Just to clarify, the version is defined like `0.0.0-ce1b410bc1328c72df5d75d672335a37`.